 So, the additional amount of Rs.
 1,00,000 (7,50,000 – 6,50,000) has to be borne by the insured himself.

-How the Average Clause in Fire Insurance affects your business insurance coverage
+How the Average Clause in Fire Insurance Affects Your Business Insurance Coverage

 Case Study: Claim settlement under Fire Insurance

-Hemant, a 42-year-old individual was the owner of a factory, manufacturing woollen clothes.
+Hemant, a 42-year-old individual was the owner of a factory, manufacturing woolen clothes.
 His factory was located in Amritsar and catered to client requirements all over Punjab.
 He exported the finished products as well as the raw materials as per the needs of the clients.

 In May 2006, a fire broke out in his factory and damaged half of the stock which was to be shipped to a nearby cloth dealer.
 The workers could recover the other half of the stock safely before the fire engulfed it.